KATSEDUARD/vue-queue/README.md

 1) Download the project.
 2) Go to "vue-queue" folder and run "npm install"
-3) Go to "vue-queue" folder and run "npm run serve" and go to http://localhost:8080/ in your web browser
+3) Go to "vue-queue" folder and run "npm run serve"
 4) Go to "rx-queue-server" folder and run "node src/index.js"
+5) Run http://localhost:8080/ in your web browser